Free, Online Application

 Three years strongly recommended—including US and world history.

 One year strongly recommended.

 Michigan Tech welcomes international students from more than 50 countries.
 Learn more about admissions requirements as an international student.

 Homeschool students are encouraged to apply for admission to Michigan Tech.
-You’ll need to submit an application for admission, an official transcript showing courses taken and grades received, and have your SAT or ACT scores sent directly to Michigan Tech—our SAT code is 1464; our ACT code is 2030.
+You’ll need to submit an application for admission and an official transcript showing courses taken and grades received.
+Homeschool students are required to submit SAT or ACT scores (regardless of GPA at time of application); scores must be sent directly to Michigan Tech—our SAT code is 1464; our ACT code is 2030.

 High School Graduation

-To enroll at Michigan Tech, you must be awarded a high school diploma or have earned your GED.
+To enroll at Michigan Tech, you must be awarded a high school diploma or have earned your GED (or other high school equivalency exam).
 An official final transcript, showing your final grades and graduation date, is required within 30 days of your high school graduation.
 Upon completion of your senior year, request to have an official final transcript sent directly to Michigan Tech from your high school.
 To be considered official, a transcript must be sent directly to Michigan Tech by the institution issuing the transcript, or from a transcript service such as Parchment.
 Transcripts stamped “issued to student” or those hand delivered, even if in a sealed envelope, are not acceptable.

 Your final transcript will be reviewed by the Admissions Committee to verify continued academic success during the period after that covered by the transcript used at the time of your acceptance to Michigan Tech.
 If you experienced a departure from your previous academic performance, you will be contacted and asked to provide a detailed explanation.
 A significant decline in academic performance during your senior year may affect your enrollment status and, at the University’s discretion, result in a revocation of your admission and any financial assistance awarded.